ThienLuong1101/FlappyBirdAndHandTracking/README.md

-# FlappyBirdAndHandTracking
+# Flappy Bird with Hand Gesture Control

 I took assets from https://github.com/LeonMarqs/Flappy-bird-python | credit for him

 install pygame, opencv-python, mediapipe

-# Flappy Bird with Hand Gesture Control

 A Python implementation of Flappy Bird that uses hand gestures for control, combining computer vision with game mechanics to create an interactive gaming experience.